RichardSun026/Lead/docs/onboarding.md

    ```
    The response contains a `url` field.
 Open it in your browser.
 3. Grant access to the requested Google account and confirm the consent screen.
-4. After approval you will be redirected back to `/onboarding?connected=1`.
-At
+4. After approval you will be redirected directly to `/console`.
+The backend
-   this point the server automatically saves your Google refresh token in the
+   automatically saves your Google refresh token so future calendar calls work
-   database so future calendar calls work without any additional steps.
+   without any additional steps.

 Once this flow is completed, the application can create, update and delete
 calendar events without asking for permission again.
 Tokens are refreshed